open-compensation-token-license/license-token-website/wikisrc/opulus-nft-roadmap.md

 - **Artist Onboarding:** Actively reaching out to musicians interested in tokenizing their music rights, providing the guidance and resources necessary for a smooth transition.
 - **Partnerships with Labels and Platforms:** Collaborating with record labels and music platforms to integrate Opulus NFTs into existing distribution and promotional models.
 - **DeFi Community Engagement:** Engaging with the DeFi community to explore innovative financial products and services that complement the Opulus NFT ecosystem.
+For more on DeFi and NFTs, visit [Decentralized Finance (DeFi) and NFTs](https://www.license-token.com/wiki/decentralized-finance-de-fi-and-nf-ts).

 ### Phase 3: Diversifying NFT Offerings